 Blasco Ibáñez died in Menton in France in 1928 having made many friends and enemies, made and lost a few fortunes and having lived a full and eventful life.
 His body was brought back to Valencia in 1933.
 His grave was neglected during the dictatorship (Franco wasn’t really a fan of his work) but since 1976 he has been given full honours and has a big, brash, noisy avenue named after him.

 2017 marked the 150th anniversary of his birth.
 Valencia celebrated this throughout the year with events and exhibitions in honour of Blasco Ibañez, a person who Valencia mayor Joan Ribó recently described as the “most universal Valencian citizen of the last few centuries.”
-You can visit the museum that was once his home near the beach in Valencia.
+When lockdown has finished, you will be able to visit the museum that was once his home near the beach in Valencia.

 David Rhead and José Marín